kandisridhar/AppDev-Pipeline-Java/README.md

 Manage Jenkins -> Manage Credenials -> Add Credentials -> Create credentials for Azure Service Principal Connection , Create Credetials for nexus login, Create Credentials for Azure vm, Credentials for Sonar login

+Make Sure the ID which you are providing in Jenkins for these above credentials should be same as the one in Jenkinsfile-CI and Jenkinsfile-CD files.

 ## Install Plugins

 Go to Jenkins -> Manage pLugins -> Search for SSH Pipeline Steps , Azure Crentials, Terraform and install it